Car Inspection Cost and Requirements – Ready or Not

 In courtesy checks, the car technician will eyeball your battery, air tire, valves, and filters components.
 And point out apparent repairs.
 Afterward, the inspector will recommend a thorough inspection.

-our Extended Warranty
+Use Your Extended Warranty

 A powertrain warranty will cover your exhaust system.
 If your car has any exhaust leaks or problems with the exhaust manifolds, your extended warranty can fix that for free.